wazo-platform/wazo-doc/source/api_sdk/rest_web_services.rst

 REST Web Services
 *****************

-XiVO propose a growing number of REST web services.
-These are going to replace in the future actual :ref:`web services <web-services-api>`.
+XiVO proposes a growing number of REST web services.
+These are going to replace in the future existing :ref:`web services <web-services-api>`.
 Current version is a beta version accesible only via local loopback and shouldn't be used by user services.
 The data format is susceptible to revisions.
 Actual version is limited in proposed functions and there's no support of authentication nor authorisation.